They came from the city.

-Had they had a telephone, they might have called their Rural Volunteer Fire Department who would have at least tried to respond, even though these folks weren’t members, but the firehouse was seven miles away, most of it logging trail, and the pumper truck didn’t have four-wheel-drive.
+Had they had a telephone, they might have called their Rural Volunteer Fire Department who would have at least tried to respond, even though these folks weren’t members, but

 It isn’t hard to imagine the despair they felt standing there in the middle of the woods helplessly watching their cabin, and with it, most of their possessions burn to the ground.
 Luckily, their truck was parked far enough away that they had transportation into town.

 The image of a home on fire is a very troubling sight, one that just seems inherently wrong.
 Perhaps that’s why it’s so hard to imagine our own homes going up in flames, but in fact, home fires happen all the time, and they happen with the most frequency to those folks who are the least prepared for them.

 Don’t let this be you.
 Whether you live in an apartment in the city, or a cabin in the woods, you need to take the threat of fire seriously, as there are few things that can ruin your life so quickly as a house fire, the deadliest homesteading mistake.